Table of Contents

 Duration of Ritalin vs. Adderall

-Adderall also starts working within 30 to 60 minutes, but its effects last longer than Ritalin’s.
-The immediate-release version of Adderall can last up to 6 hours, offering a bit more flexibility with dosing.
-For those who need longer-lasting control of their ADHD symptoms, Adderall XR can provide up to 12 hours of coverage.
-This makes it a good choice for people who don’t want to take multiple doses throughout the day, especially if they need consistent focus for school, work, or other tasks.
+Adderall also starts working within 30 to 60 minutes, but its effects last longer.
+Immediate-release Adderall can last up to 6 hours, and Adderall XR can provide up to 12 hours of coverage.

 What Is More Addictive, Adderall or Ritalin?